Transonic shocks for three-dimensional axisymmetric Euler flows with an external force in a perturbed cylinder: The reformulation of the transonic shock problem

 \subsection{The modified Lagrangian transformation}

-For generic perturbations of the cylinder wall, one can only expect the $C^{\alpha}$ boundary regularity for the solution in the subsonic region (see \cite[Remark 3.2]{XYY09}).
+As we mentioned in Remark 1.5, one can only expect the $C^{\alpha} $ boundary regularity for the solution in the subsonic region.
 In order to avoid the difficulty in uniquely determining the trajectory, we introduce a Lagrangian transformation to straighten the streamline.
 However, in the three-dimensional axisymmetric setting, there is a singular term $ r $ in the density equation.
 Inspired by \cite{WXX21}, we can find a simple modified Lagrangian transformation to overcome this difficulty and apply this modified Lagrangian transformation to rewrite \eqref{1-4} and \eqref{1-11}.
 Define $ (\tilde y_1,\tilde y_2)=(x,\tilde y_2(x,r)) $ such that

 On the axis $ r=0 $ and the nozzle wall $ \Gamma $, one derives that

 Thus for any $ x\in[L_1,L_2] $, we can assume $ \tilde y_2(x,0)=0 $.
 Then one has